 Environmental factors affecting Dachshund lifespan

-Small dogs can easily be affected by toxins such as herbicide or chocolate.
+Small dogs can easily be affected by toxins such as herbicides or chocolate.
 Since Sausage Dogs are so low to the ground, they can easily pick up on contaminants in our environment.

 Furthermore, they are clean animals and will often groom themselves, ingesting contaminants on their coats.